josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

-Alternatively, you can fix it by exporting `foo` with the expectation that `foo` will be assigned at runtime when you actually know its value.
+Alternatively, you can fix it by exporting `foo` with the expectation that `foo` will be assigned at runtime when you actually know the associated value.

 <code-example format="typescript" language="typescript">